20kdc/gabien-app-r48/README.md

 # gabien-app-r48

-An editor for RPG Maker 2000/2003 (support incomplete), RPG Maker XP, RPG Maker VX Ace, and Ikachan.
+An editor for RPG Maker 2000/2003, RPG Maker XP, RPG Maker VX Ace, and Ikachan.
 Also a sticky note program.

 Support for these was gained by the following:

-RPG Maker 2000/2003 (incomplete): Reading the format documentation in EasyRPG's (liblcf)[https://github.com/EasyRPG/liblcf] (I have checked, this use is fine and doesn't require a PD-breaking MIT header, which would have resulted in me splitting the repository), some guesswork, and checking the results against OneShot (legacy), Ib v1.07 and the EasyRPG Test Game.
+RPG Maker 2000/2003: Reading the format documentation in EasyRPG's (liblcf)[https://github.com/EasyRPG/liblcf] (I have checked, this use is fine and doesn't require a PD-breaking MIT header, which would have resulted in me splitting the repository), some guesswork, and checking the results against OneShot (legacy), Ib v1.07 and the EasyRPG Test Game.